 - iOS – iPhone 8, 8+, X, iPad Pro, 5th and 6th generation iPad 9.7

-Update [September 18, 2020]: Zoom has tabled a September 21, 2020 update for its Android app which is set to bring a bunch of new features.
+Update [September 24, 2020]: As previously tabled for a September 21, 2020 update, Zoom has started rolling out a bunch of new features for its Android app.
 Among the new features will be the ability to apply Virtual Backgrounds during meetings which you will be able to do directly from an Android device.
 The new feature will, however, require you to run Android 8 or higher, and a processor with 8 cores or higher.
 Zoom has listed support for the following processors initially – Qualcomm 835, Samsung Exynos 9810, and Huawei Kirin 980.

 You can take a look at the supported devices and required system requirements to use Virtual Background on Zoom by clicking here.